 Springfield Farm Camp Information

 As you may have heard, Red Gate Farm is offering a special week-long summer camp to students in Springfield who have attended a Farm Overnight Visit with their school.
 We would like to provide an opportunity for students to return to the farm and continue that unique relationship.
-This is being offered to our four Springfield partner schools: Gerena, Bowles, Mary Walsh, and White Street.
+This is being offered to our Springfield partner schools: Gerena, Bowles, Mary Walsh, White Street, Lincoln and Dryden.

 We need your help!
-We would like to have six students from each partner school sign up for this camp.
+We would like to have 4 students from each partner school sign up for this camp.
 In the past, it has been teachers who make the difference - identifying students, collecting registration papers and payments and setting up a family meeting at school.
+If slots are not taken, we will offer those extra spaces to schools that have waiting lists.

 Here are the details and some helpful links: